rajive/doma-skel/res/qos/builtin/README.md

 ## Organization

-A builtin Qos Profile is defined in a DDS-XML file as follows:
+A builtin Qos library is defined in a DDS-XML file as follows:

 - `<product_name>`_qos.xml
   - collection of builtin qos profiles, to satisfy the missing dependencies